COURSE TITLE:

 a) What you have learned that's new to you from the articles and video.

-b) Identify a particular student and then address what are some school-wide strategies that could be helpful.
+b) Identify a particular student and then address some school-wide strategies that could be helpful.

 c) Assess how your school is or is not addressing executive functioning in students.